squinkylabs/SquinkyVCV/docs/sq-kbd.md

 ### KeyMapping

 The KeyMapping files describe a JSON object.
-The built in KeyMapping is very simple.
+The built in KeyMapping syntax is very simple.
 The user override file has additional options.

 KeyMapping = {
     "bindings": [